ConnorGDevelopment/amberfall-rpg-system/Chapter 02 - Skills.md

 ### Sleight of Hand (Dex)

-The ability to pickpocket another **Entity** or to hide the performance of certain hand gestures.
+The ability to pickpocket another **Entity** and to hide the performance of certain hand gestures.

 ### Stealth (Dex)

-The ability to move as to not be detected.
+The ability to move silently or inconspicuously.

-### Search (Int)
+### History (Int)

-The ability to effectively examine the contents of an object or room.
+The ability to recall and interpret historical information.

 ### Inspect (Int)

 The ability to determine the non-magical properties or functions of an object or mechanism.

+### Nature (Int)

+The ability to recall information about plants, animals, environments, and other natural phenomena.

 ### Religion (Int)

 The ability to recall information about religious organizations and divine powers.

-### History (Int)
+### Search (Int)

-The ability to recall and interpret historical information.
+The ability to effectively examine the contents of an object or room.

-### Nature (Int)

-The ability to recall information about plants, animals, environments, and other natural phenomena.

 ### Animal Handling (Wis)